WaelOGC/OGC-NewFinity-Palstform/docs/index.md

 A few guiding principles that shape OGC NewFinity:

 1. **Architecture First** – diagrams and docs before implementation chaos
-2. **Separation of Concerns** – clear boundaries for Auth, Wallet, Amy, Governance, etc.
+2. **Separation of Concerns** – clear boundaries for Auth, OGC Wallet, Amy AI Agent, Challenge Program, Governance, etc.
 3. **Documented Contracts** – APIs and flows are written down, not only in code
 4. **Governed Growth** – governance and audit are part of the design, not an afterthought
+5. **Two-Phase Token Model** – OGCFinity evolves from Genesis (Polygon) to Native (OGC Chain)
+6. **Purpose-Driven Innovation** – Challenge Program and tokenomics aligned with real-world impact
-5. **Future-ready** – the platform is built to evolve (more tools, dashboards, and integrations)
+7. **Future-ready** – the platform is built to evolve (more tools, dashboards, OGC Chain, and integrations)

 ---